natethegreat44/PostgresPodman/README.md

 To get started quickly:

-1. ensure you have `make` installed on your system
-1. copy `credentials.mk.template` to `credentials.mk` and then customize to your liking
+1. copy `credentials.template` to `credentials` and then customize to your liking.
-1. next, just run `make dbstart` to fire things up.
-In a few seconds, you should have a live Postgres database
+1. next, just run `./cpg run` to fire things up.
+In a few seconds, you should have a live Postgres database.
+Use `./cpg runbg` if you want the database running in the background.
-1. when you're all done, `make dbclean` can be used to clean things up
+1. when you're all done, `./cpg clean` can be used to clean things up

 # Notes

-1. We're using [rootless podman](https://github.com/containers/podman/blob/main/docs/tutorials/rootless_tutorial.md) to run this container, you'll end up with files not owned by you in the `data/` directory.
-The best way to clean them up is with `make dbclean`.
+1. We're using [rootless podman](https://github.com/containers/podman/blob/main/docs/tutorials/rootless_tutorial.md) to run this container, you'll end up with files not owned by you in the `data/` and `shared/` directory.
+The best way to clean them up is with `./cpg clean`.
+1. If you need to share files between your local machine and the container, copy them into the `shared/` directory.
+Note that `shared/` is currently considered as transient and WILL BE DELETED if you run `./cpg clean`.
 1. The scripts in the `init` directory are run in order when the container is created.
 The first one creates the database and user.
-More scripts can be added.
+More scripts can be added as needed.
 1. [PGVector](https://github.com/pgvector/pgvector) is also supported!
-Just change the `CONTAINER_IMAGE` variable to `docker.io/ankane/pgvector`.
+Just set the `DBTYPE` environment variable to `pgvector` before running.
+For example, `DBTYPE=pgvector ./cpg run`

 # Troubleshooting